AdobeDocs/experience-platform.nl-NL/help/web-sdk/personalization/rendering-personalization-content.md

         var dailySpecialElement = document.getElementById("daily-special");
         dailySpecialElement.innerHTML = discountHtml;

-        // For this example, we assume there is only a signle place to update in the HTML. break;
+        // For this example, we assume there is only a single place to update in the HTML. break;
       }
     }